Trump fires Justice Dept. head over executive order defiance

 U.S. officials and others with knowledge of the Cabinet's thinking insisted on anonymity in order to disclose the officials' private views.

-Trump's order pauses America's entire refugee program for four months and indefinitely bans all those from war-ravaged Syria.
-Federal judges in New York and several other states issued orders that temporarily block the government from deporting people with valid visas who arrived after Trump's travel ban took effect.

-The president has privately acknowledged flaws in the rollout, according to a person with knowledge of his thinking.
-But he's also blamed the media -- his frequent target -- for what he believes are reports exaggerating the dissent and the number of people actually affected.
+Despite his public defense of the policy, the president has privately acknowledged flaws in the rollout, according to a person with knowledge of his thinking.
+But he's also blamed the media - his frequent target - for what he believes are reports exaggerating the dissent and the number of people actually affected.

-Trump has also said he believes the voters who carried him to victory support the plan as a necessary step to safeguard the nation.
-And he's dismissed objectors as attention-seeking rabble-rousers and grandstanding politicians.

 After a chaotic weekend during which some U.S. legal permanent residents were detained at airports, some agencies were moving swiftly to try to clean up after the White House.